Baked Cod with Tomatoes

 - 4 Cod loin (140g each) substitute with cod fillets.

-- 1 tablespoon Homemade fish seasoning
+- 1 tbsp Homemade fish seasoning

 - 2 cups mixed baby tomatoes washed and dried you can cut the tomatoes into halves if desired.

-- 2 tablespoon olive oil
+- 2 tbsp olive oil

-- 2 tablespoon Butter
+- 2 tbsp Butter

 - 4 large garlic cloves, smashed